cray-sh/Python-Cert-Final-Problems/README.md

 Using the conclusions found to 1 and 2, construct a PDF report that details this and send it to the given email/details

 Problem 4:
-This is a combination of everything learned so far, will update soon with full prompt
+This is a combination of everything learned so far, check the script for more info, its a big one,

+Automate the resizing/formatting of photos, search through a variety of descriptions, use those two to post to a website, then summarize that info in a pdf, have that pdf sent via email, and finally create a script to monitor the health of the system doing all of this to send an email if it's unhappy